nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

 victim EC2.

-For each new credential discovered, we review the role policy for each of them like we did in the previous section to see the possible extend of the compromission.
+For each new credential discovered, we review the role policy for each of them like we did in the previous section to see the possible extent of the compromission.

 ### Lateral movement